Objective :

 Synopsis :

-identification and risk assessment, design and engineering controls, fire and
+hazard identification, risk assessment, design and engineering, fire and gas

-solutions, demonstrate the effectiveness of risk mitigation measures and
+analytical skill, and demonstrate the effectiveness of risk mitigation measures

 About The Speaker